ghinda/gridlayout/README.md

 ### Scrollviews

-By default, the cell size will expand to fit its content.
+By default, the cells will expand to fit their contents.

-To have a fixed cell size, and have the content scroll, you can use the scrollview.
+To have fixed cell sizes, and have the content scroll, you can use the scrollview.

 Because of cross-browser concerns, the scrollview requires two containers.